-Start by trekking into Moanalua Valley (on the West side of the Koolaus).
+We started by trekking into Moanalua Valley (on the West side of the Koolaus).

-Obtain the summit.
+Then we obtained the summit.

-Traverse the Koolau summit ridgeline and ascend the back set of stairs.
+Traversed the Koolau summit ridgeline and ascend the back set of stairs.

-Descend the East side of the Koolaus via the Haiku Stairs (a.k.a.
+We finished by descending the East side of the Koolaus via the Haiku Stairs (a.k.a.
 Stairway to Heaven).